rrubo/PUI2017_rh2684/HW2_rh2684/README.md

 <p>Assignments 1 and 2 are in this repository.

 Assignment 3 in HW2_assignment3_rh2684.ipynb Jupiter Notebook.
 This assignment is done fetching the NYC Open Data datasets, since the DFDATA was not working.
-The environmental variable $DFDATA is all set up, though, and the script checks whether or not it exists.</ br>
+The environmental variable $DFDATA is all set up, though, and the script checks whether or not it exists.

 The datasets are: